A Basin-Selection Perspective on Grokking via Singular Learning Theory: From Lazy to Feature Learning

 \subsection{Late-stage approximations: feature learning}

 Stage II begins once the backpropagated signal to the hidden representation becomes \emph{task-aligned}.
-In recent grokking theories, this corresponds to ``escaping the kernel regime'' and entering a rich feature-learning phase in which the representation changes sufficiently to uncover a structured generalising solution~\cite{kumar2023grokking,mohamadi2024you,lyu2023dichotomy,rubin2024grokking}.
-In Tian's framework, after the top layer has largely fit the training set, the leading component of $G_F$ becomes approximately proportional to a label-aligned operator applied to the current centred features:

-for a scalar $c_\eta>0$ depending on ridge regularisation and width.
-A useful consequence is that, for a period of training, neurons are approximately \emph{decoupled} (``independent feature learning''): writing $W=[w_1,\dots,w_K]$ and $F=[f_1,\dots,f_K]$, each neuron tends to climb an energy of the form
+In recent grokking theories, this corresponds to ``escaping the kernel regime'' and entering a rich feature-learning phase in which the representation changes sufficiently to uncover a structured generalising solution~\citep{kumar2023grokking,mohamadi2024you,lyu2023dichotomy,rubin2024grokking}.
+A consequence is that, for a period of training, neurons are approximately \emph{decoupled} (``independent feature learning''): writing $W=[w_1,\dots,w_K]$ and $F=[f_1,\dots,f_K]$, each neuron tends to climb an energy of the form

 so local maximizers of $\mathcal E$ correspond to emergent task-aligned features.